UK interior minister quits with criticism of Truss as lawmakers row | Politics

 But some were not convinced.
 Conservative lawmaker William Wragg said he had submitted a letter of no confidence in the prime minister, joining a handful of others who have called for her to go.
 Wragg said he was "ashamed" of facing voters after the mini-budget.

 Former science minister, George Freeman, said; "Enough is enough.
 The Cabinet need to get a grip, fast."
 The Conservative Party is some 30 points behind Labour, according to opinion polls, and YouGov ranks Truss as the most unpopular leader the pollster has ever tracked.
-(Writing by Elizabeth Piper; Additional reporting by Andrew MacAskill, Kylie MacLellan and William James; Editing by Kate Holton, Jon Boyle, Philippa Fletcher, John Stonestreet)
+(Writing by Elizabeth Piper; Additional reporting by Andrew MacAskill, Kylie MacLellan, William James and Alistair Smout; Editing by Kate Holton, Jon Boyle, Philippa Fletcher, John Stonestreet)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)